F5Networks/k8s-bigip-ctlr/docs/config_examples/configmap/user-defined-configmap/README.md

 * Service doesn't matter on the order inside the declaration
 * Deleting a configmap doesn't remove the AS3 declaration and it associated partitions in BIG-IP.
 * When adding new services use the kubectl apply command
+* For configmaps to monitor services in different namespaces, leverage `hubmode` CIS deployment parameter.